Black Lady: Preliminaries

 Players cut for the deal, the player drawing the lowest card becoming the first dealer.
 Cards are dealt clockwise beginning with eldest hand.
 After the deal each player selects three cards to discard and passes them to the left-hand neighbour.
 This must be done before viewing the cards received from the right.
 Alternative rule: In the American version of this game, called American Hearts by Glenn and Denton, the cards are passed differently in successive deals.
-For the first deal, cards are discarded to the left.
+For the first deal, cards are passed to the left.
 For the second deal, cards are passed to the right.
 In the third deal, cards are passed across the table and in the fourth deal, players 'hold' i.e. do not pass any cards.